-Research Grants to be Awarded in 2020
+Research Grants Awarded in 2020

-The purpose of the California Department of Public Health's (CDPH) Alzheimer's Disease Research Awards Request for Application (RFA) (PDF) is to solicit competitive applications from September 11 through October 17, 2019 from eligible California organizations to conduct research in connection to the study of Alzheimer's disease and related dementias with a focus on women and communities of color.
+The purpose of the CDPH Alzheimer's Disease Research Awards Request for Application (RFA) (PDF) was to solicit competitive applications from September 11 through October 17, 2019 from eligible California organizations to conduct research in connection to the study of Alzheimer's disease and related dementias (ADRDs) with a focus on women and communities of color.

 - Individual Investigator Awards - $400,000 (per project)

 - Consortium Awards - $600,000 (per project, not per institution)

 The total amount available for the ADP Grant Awards under this RFA is approximately $2,355,000 in year one, $2,655,000 in year two, and $2,655,000 in year three beginning April 1, 2020 through June 30, 2022.
 Funding is derived from the California State General Fund.
 The amount of the grant award is contingent upon appropriations by the California State Legislature and available State Funds.
 Carryover of these funds is not allowed.